-Figure 8 shows a conceptual view of an ILE program object.
+Figure 8 on page 16 shows a conceptual view of an ILE program object.
 When the program PGMEXAMP is called, the PEP of the program, which was defined in the copied module object M3, is given control.
 The copied module M2 also has a PEP defined, but it is ignored and never used by the program.